aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Download Firmware
-  If your node has Internet access or access to a firmware repository on your local network, you can click the *refresh* icon on the right side of the field in order to update the list of available images.
+  If your node has Internet access or access to a firmware server on your local network, you can click the *refresh* icon on the right side of the field in order to update the list of available images.
 Select the image to install and click the ``Fetch and Update`` button to begin the process.
 You may need to scroll down in the display to see the ``Fetch and Update`` button.

 Upload Firmware
   If you have a new firmware image that you already downloaded to your local computer from the AREDN® website or a local firmware repository, click the ``Browse`` button and navigate to the location where you saved the firmware file.
 Select the image to install and click the ``Fetch and Update`` button to begin the process.
 You may need to scroll down in the display to see the ``Fetch and Update`` button.

 Sideload Local Firmware
   If you need to remotely upgrade the firmware on a node which has a marginal connection to the network, the standard web/http method may not reliably transfer the image to the node.
 In this situation you may want to use an independent means of uploading the firmware to the node before beginning the upgrade process.
 Choose an upload method such as ``scp`` (secure copy) with a long connection timeout, which may allow the file transfer to continue the upload in the event of a network interruption.
 Transfer the new firmware file to your node, place it in the ``/tmp`` folder, and name it ``local_firmware.bin``.
-Once the node detects the presence of ``/tmp/local_firmware.bin``, then the filename in the field at the right will be active.
+Once the node detects the presence of ``/tmp/local_firmware.bin``, then the filename in the field at the right will become active.
 Click the ``Fetch and Update`` button to begin the process.
 You may need to scroll down in the display to see the ``Fetch and Update`` button.

 A progress bar at the bottom of the display will show the status of any your download or upload.
-You should then see a message that the image is being installed, along with a timer indicating its progress.
 Any error messages will also be displayed in a message bar at the top of this display.
+You should then see a display showing that the image is being installed, along with a timer and progress indicator.

-Addition options will be displayed when you click **Advanced Options**.
+Additional options will be displayed when you click **Advanced Options**.

 .. image:: _images/admin-firmware-2.png
   :alt: Admin Firmware Advanced Options